-The requirement of the project is to make a useful product for a person with a disability so we have decided to make the two crutches one for the left leg and second for the right leg.
+This report has a product that will help the person with disabilities to support.
+As the requirement of project was to make a useful product for person with disability so we have decided to make the two crutches one for left leg and second for right leg.
 In order to start with the project, we have found existing designs and then we have generated the requirements from the client description.
-After that, we have generated the engineering requirements which will present in our design.
-The Black Box model and the functional model have been developed as well in this report.
-Also, there are the development of the system level and the sub-system level designs.
-Few designs ideas have generated for the design and from these designs, the final design has selected using the Pugh chart and decision matrix.
-Final design selected from these two methods is two crutches one for the leg movement and second for the support of the body.
+After that we have generated the engineering requirements which will present in our design.
+Black Box model and functional model have developed as well in this paper.
+After that system level and sub-system level designs have found.
+Few designs ideas have generated for the design and from these designs final design has selected using the Pugh chart and decision matrix.
+Final design selected from these two methods is two crutches one for the leg movement and second for the support of body.
 CAD model has developed as well for the defined design and each part has separately developed in CAD model.
-The design has implemented in SolidWorks and it will not implement in actual because of body variations, as for each body this product has a different dimensions.
-Bill of material has provided for the design in order to understand the implementation phase and with the help of BOM, this model can implement as well.
+The design has implemented in SolidWorks and it will not implement in actual because of body variations, as for each body this product has different dimension.
+Bill of material has provided for the design in order to understand the implementation phase.
+And with the help of BOM this model can implement as well.